Carper History, Family Crest & Coats of Arms

 - Emory Carper, American Republican politician, Delegate to Republican National Convention from New Mexico, 1956 (alternate), 1960

-- Deborah Carper, American Democrat politician, Delegate to Democratic National Convention from West Virginia, 2008
+- Deborah Carper, American Democratic Party politician, Delegate to Democratic National Convention from West Virginia, 2008

 - Clay C. Carper, American Republican politician, Speaker of the Kansas State House of Representatives, 1941-42